libAtoms/GAP/doc_src/gap_fit.rst

     ribbons:0.01:0.5:0.2:0.0
     }                                 # end of per configuration-group regularisation spec energy_parameter_name=energy       # name of the key in the input data file corresponding to the total energy force_parameter_name=forces        # name of the key in the input data file corresponding to the forces virial_parameter_name=virial       # name of the key in the input data file corresponding to the virial stress sparse_jitter=1.0e-8               # extra diagonal regulariser do_copy_at_file=F                  # copy input data into potential XML file? sparse_separate_file=T             # write representative point data into a separate file not in the main potential XML gp_file=gap.xml                    # name of output potential XML file core_param_file=P_r6_innercut.xml  # name of XML file containing the baseline potential (QUIP format) core_ip_args={IP Glue}             # initialisation string to call baseline potential

 Command line options
 ********************

-.. autofunction:: quippy.gap_fit_parse_command_line
+See `gap_fit --help` for description of options.

 GAP options
 ***********

-.. autofunction:: quippy.gap_fit_parse_gap_str
+This does not exist any more: `quippy.gap_fit_parse_gap_str`.

 ``sparse_method`` options are:
  - RANDOM: default, chooses n_sparse random datapoints